Michael Ippoliti, MBA

 “The future of transportation is 100-percent zero emissions, through electrification and alternative fuels.
 That change is a key part of autonomous, connected, electric and shared mobility.
 The first three are technological shifts; the last is behavioral.
 My passion is to accelerate those changes and ensure they benefit the most people possible.”

 In the world of four-wheel travel, Michael is a 21st-century Renaissance engineer.
-From a beginning in mechanical and human factors engineering, he created a path of his own, including a stint as the top Alfa Romeo car salesman in the U.S.; pivotal assignments as a co-designer of Volvo’s Safety Concept Car and a co-developer of Volvo’s award-winning, XC60 small SUV; authoring a chapter in a book about cybersecurity in commercial vehicles; and a role in the U.S. Army’s recently successful truck platooning demo across the Blue Water Bridge linking the U.S. and Canada.
-It was the first international demonstration of military and civilian trucks involving a fully autonomous and connected vehicle (AV/CV) in a platoon.
+From a beginning in mechanical and human factors engineering, he created a path of his own, including a stint as the top Alfa Romeo car salesman in the United States; pivotal assignments as a co-designer of Volvo’s Safety Concept Car and a co-developer of Volvo’s award-winning, XC60 small SUV; authoring a chapter in a book about cybersecurity in commercial vehicles; and a role in the U.S. Army’s recently successful truck platooning demo across the Blue Water Bridge linking the U.S. and Canada.
+It was the first international demonstration of military and civilian trucks involving a fully autonomous and connected vehicle in a platoon.

 At HDR, Michael researches how new technological applications will fundamentally change the way transportation systems, such as traffic management centers and regional mass transit, will operate over the decades ahead.
 He helps clients plan for, and adapt to, the ACES future of mobility.